jalantechnologies/handbook/product-management/index.md

 ## Product Management:

-We think product manager role as that of a driver in bus full of passenger.
-They have to take everyone together and lead the bus to the right destination while creating a delightful experience throught the journey.
+We think product manager role as that of a driver in a bus full of passenger.
+They have to take everyone with them and lead the bus to the right destination while creating a delightful experience throught the journey.

 AT JTC, a product manager: